 Vitae provides a range of activities to support postgraduate researchers, including publications, online resources and events.

 There are eight Vitae Regional Hubs that support universities in their region to deliver high quality needs-based personal and professional development for researchers.
-More information on the London Hub.
+UCL is part of the London Hub.

 What Do Researchers Do?